Generic selectors

 11) Rejoices in the truth (truthful).

-MATTHEW 18:15 So then, if your brother sins against you, go and show him his fault between you and him alone.
-If he is willing to hear you, you have gained your brother.
+MATTHEW 18: 15 “Moreover if your brother sins against you, go and tell him his fault between you and him alone.
+If he hears you, you have gained your brother.

 The word gained is used in the sense of “winning a convert” back to God.
 When there is reconciliation, the victim has “gained” the offender back as a spiritual brother or sister, indicating that the offender is also reconciled to God through repentance.
 This word is also used by Paul:

-1 CORINTHIANS 9:19-22 For although I am not under bondage to anyone, I have made myself a servant to all, so that I might gain the more.
-20 Now to the Jews I became as a Jew, that I might gain the Jews; to those who are under law, as under law, that I might gain those who are under law; 21 To those who are without law, as without law (not being without law to God, but within law to Christ), that I might gain those who are without law.
-22 To the weak, I became as weak, that I might gain those who are weak.
-To all these, I have become all things, so that I might by all means save some.
+1 CORINTHIANS 9:19-22 For though I am free from all men, I have made myself a servant to all, that I might win the more; 20 and to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law; 21 to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law; 22 to the weak I became as weak, that I might win the weak.
+I have become all things to all men, that I might by all means save some.

 DEFINITION: To gain a brother or sister means to restore the relationship between people, as well as with God.